 Fear that I have lost Sandy forever and let her die.
 Because of my negligence and attention to other things I did not focus on what identified her as Sandy.
 I did not pay attention.
 This dog of whom my family adores is gone.
 I must face this now.

 Fear of my husband.
 How will I tell him?
 Again, I attempted something and could not do it.
 Could not complete the task.
 Disappointment will cover his face.
-His eyes will be disgusted and he won’t say a word.
-But, there will be a veil of resentment that will tarnish his actions and words.
-All of this will be piled up on the already smoldering mountain of resentments.
-Add another log to the fire.

 This dream signifies my fears.
 Fear of writing.
 Fear of creating.
 Fear of reaching out to others who are like me in order to find connections and like-minded souls.
 Fear that I don’t deserve to be there.
 Fear of failing.
 Fear of professing who I think I really am.
 Fear of doing what I really want to do.